How to Install Debian 11 on a Desktop/Laptop Computer using a Bootable USB Flash Drive

 Up to this point, only the core of the Debian system has been installed.
 That is, you can use your computer through the console, but it will not be a desktop environment.

-If you prefer to use the predefined default Debian desktop environment, select GNOME or one of the other environments in the Software Selection window and click Continue.
+If you prefer to use the predefined default Debian desktop environment, select GNOME or one of the other environments in the Software Selection window.

 Choosing the Debian Desktop Environment